-2.2.3.2 Macroinvertebrate survey, Kahouri Stream
+2.2.3.2 Kahouri Stream macroinvertebrate survey

-This survey fulfilled the biological components of the 2022-2023 monitoring programme for the Company's site located on East Road, Stratford.
+This survey fulfilled the biological components of the 2023/24 monitoring programme for the Company's site located on East Road, Stratford.
 It was performed to determine whether consented stormwater discharges from the site had any recent detrimental effect upon the macroinvertebrate communities of the Kahouri Stream.
-The monitoring is related to consent 4459-1 to discharge stormwater into the tributary of the Pātea River (the Kahouri Stream).
+The monitoring is related to Consent 4459-1 to discharge stormwater into the tributary of the Pātea River, namely the Kahouri Stream.

-The standard '400 ml kick-sampling' technique was used to collect streambed macroinvertebrates from two established sites in the Kahouri Stream on 1 May 2023 (Table 10).
-The location of the sites and a summary of the results from this survey are presented in Figure 12.
+The standard '400ml kick-sampling' technique was used to collect streambed macroinvertebrates from two established sites in the Kahouri Stream on 22 February 2024 (Table 12).
+The location of the sites and a summary of the results from this survey are presented in Table 13 and Figure 12.